Jas Anderson as Lex

 Amadeo Fusca as Crane

 Jas Anderson and Amadeo Fusca’s performances are impressive.
 They show a wide range of emotions, using rich subtext.
+Anderson's performance as Lex is authentic throughout.
+His powerful character controls the rhythm of every scene- he earns not only his partners' respect, but also the audience's.
 The supporting actors are convincing in their performances, as well: from Victoria Guthrie and Peter O'Hara who play the detectives, to Clinton Lowe who plays the third part of the criminals' triangle, Dante.
 Even though he appears only in one scene, Clinton Lowe adds exactly the right amount of tension to the scene.
 Is he the snitch?
 Does he manipulate his cousin, Lex?
 Since both Clinton and Amadeo (the other suspect) are so convincing, it's really hard to tell at that point.

 Clinton Lowe as Dante